openupthecloud/cloud-roles-database/README.md

 - [x] Pull URLs from a text file (break new line)
 - [x] Automate the list collection of the URLs

-- [x] Search also for synonyms ("AWS Lambda", "Lambda", etc) and upper/lower for skills
+- [x] Add skill synonym support ("AWS Lambda", "Lambda", etc) and upper/lower for skills
+- [ ] Add title synonym support ("Cloud Engineer", etc)
 - [ ] Update the information on certifications
 - [ ] Update the information on niche cloud providers (digital ocean, etc)
-- [ ] Fix regex issues with Go / AI
+- [ ] Fix regex issues with Go / AI / Java / JavaScript (select only body?)
 - [ ] Read through some of the automated resumes, make sure to capture all skills

 - [ ] Update the README with getting started instructions